|

 Freeman, John

-teaches at Cardiff university and edits
+teaches at Cardiff university and edits News That Stays News.
+His

-News That Stays News.
-His poems have appeared in many magazines and his
+poems have appeared in many magazines

 A Letter To Jill French (6)